Coinstar Near Me: Best Places to Turn Your Coins Into Cash Now

 What is the Coinstar fee?

 Coinstar does not, unfortunately, offer free coin counting if you’re exchanging coins for cash.
-Coinstar charges a fee for its coin-counting services.
+Instead, you’ll pay a fee for its coin-counting services.

 When you visit your closest Coinstar kiosk to exchange coins, you’ll pay an 11.9% service fee.

 When someone’s searching for Coinstar near me they’re most likely looking for a way to turn coins into cash.
-But there are other financial services that Coinstar kiosks can offer.
+But…that’s not an attractive option if you’re stuck paying the 11.9% fee.

 BrandMinimum AmountMaximum Amount